Dental Crowns FAQs

 Dental crowns are intended to be permanent, but they are not indestructible.
 Proper care must be taken in order to protect your dental crown.

-For more information about improving the function and appearance of your smile with porcelain crowns, contact our cosmetic dentistry practice in Perth today.
+For more information about improving the function and appearance of your smile with porcelain dental crowns, contact our cosmetic dentistry practice in Edinburgh or Perth today.